-the other three NP types because I found more information on the ENTP type.
+(note: I am focusing on the ENTP temperament rather than the other three NP types because I found more information on the ENTP type.
 I’m sure the same comparison could be made for INTP, ENFP and INFP).

 - Inattention and daydreaming